-Is Michael Jackson’s Daughter Paris Jackson A Lesbian Dating Melissa Lauren?
+Is Michael Jackson’s Daughter, Paris Jackson, A Lesbian Dating Melissa Lauren?

 There are many things that Michael Jackson fans have learned about his daughter over the past year, but one of the things they want to know about the bright and intelligent Paris Jackson is whether or not she is holding hands with lots of ladies because she is a lesbian or bisexual.

 In the recent past, Paris Jackson has been seen holding hands with at least two ladies — and one is a repeat from last year.
-For example, since her breakup with Michael Snoody in early 2017, Paris Jackson has been seen twice in public being affectionate with Sofia Richie.
+Since her breakup with Michael Snoody in early 2017, Paris Jackson has been seen twice in public being affectionate with Sofia Richie.

-The first time this year, as previously reported by the Inquisitr, was when Sofia Richie and Paris Jackson were photographed kissing each other on the cheek at the 2017 Golden Globes that were held in January.
+The first time, as previously reported by the Inquisitr, was when Sofia Richie and Paris Jackson were photographed kissing each other on the cheek at the 2017 Golden Globes that were held in January.

 At that time, Paris Jackson did not indicate that she was straight, gay, or bisexual in general.
-Paris Jackson also did not say she might be dating Sofia Richie.
+Paris Jackson also did not say that she might be dating Sofia Richie.

 Without an open admission, it is assumed that Paris Jackson and Sofia Richie are simply childhood best friends because of the close relationship their fathers, Michael Jackson and Lionel Richie, shared.